andershaga/w10_nmnl/README.md

 # w10fix
 Windows 10 - No more, no less

-Personlized clean slate for Windows 10 installations.
+Personalized clean slate for Windows 10 installations.
 Removes and disables a few things that you can bring back if you need.

 _Recommended use is after first logon on a fresh install_